 Lomatium cookii population monitoring in the Illinois Valley, Josephine County, Oregon

-Lomatium cookii is endemic to southwestern Oregon, and is listed as endangered by the State of Oregon and by the U.S. Fish and Wildlife Service (USFWS).
-Populations discussed in this
+EXECUTIVE SUMMARY Lomatium cookii is endemic to southwestern Oregon, and is listed as endangered by the State of Oregon and by the U.S. Fish and Wildlife Service (USFWS).
+Populations discussed

 Lomatium cookii is endemic to southwestern Oregon, and is listed as endangered by the State of Oregon and by the U.S. Fish and Wildlife Service (USFWS).
 Populations discussed in this report are located in the Illinois Valley in Josephine County.
 Long-term monitoring has occurred at French Flat since 1990, at Rough and Ready since 1994 and at Indian Hill since 1997.
 Data from these efforts are used to track population dynamics at all sites and create a population viability analysis for French Flat.